Cannabis Online Addiction Treatment and Recovery Support At Home

 Reviews from HBR Alumni

 The team and the program are everything I could have hoped for.
 I highly recommend the program for anyone who is ready to make a change in their lives.
-Very grateful for Dr. Walsh and Dr. Berry.
+Very grateful for Michael Walsh and Dr. Berry.
 The program keeps you accountable, helps change your mindset and you are fully supported throughout by the team of specialists.

 What to Expect

-How HBR Works
+How Home Based Recovery Works

 Complete a Personalized Intake